 A more detailed description of the hike can be found here

 Windy Lake is a relatively small park and offers 100 campsites, seven of which are walk-in campsites located near the lake in a radio-free zone.
-We reserved a walk-in campsite both times we visited Windy Lake (#W6 and #W7), both of which are really nice.
+We reserved a walk-in campsite when we visited Windy Lake in the summer (#W6 and #W7), both of which are really nice.

 We’ve also stayed in one of the rustic cabins in the winter.
 The cabin consists of a single room with an enclosed front porch.
 It can sleep up to six people and comes equipped with a queen bed and a double bunk bed.
 It also has a table with two chairs and two benches, lighting, a propane fireplace and a small kitchenette with a mini fridge, microwave, kettle and coffee maker.
 We just had to bring our sleeping bags, pillows, food and water for the weekend.